(2026) The BEST Battery-Powered Bluetooth speakers – 100% NO-BS Guide

 The Teufel Rockster Cross compared to the JBL Boombox 2

-Honestly, it doesn’t quite stand up to the Minirigs, however I really like the design, compact size, and it still does put out quality sound.
-Teufel makes good audio products and the Rockster Cross is nice as a quick monitor for DJ booth tasks.
-It has better qualities overall, better than the JBL Xtreme 3 and is a nice looking bit of kit.
+Neither speaker beats out the Minirigs, however I really like the design, compact size, and it still does put out quality sound.
+Teufel makes good audio products and the Rockster Cross 2 is nice as a quick monitor for DJ booth tasks and also has aux-input.

 Bonus: Teufel is a small German-based company – your dollar goes to them, not cheap Chinese remanufacturing.